henriquedgarcia/SITI/README.md

 - Pandas
 - SkVideo
 - Scipy
-- Matplotlib (only to debug

 **Features:**
-- Calculations use float32 arrays and output is rounded to 4 decimal places.
+- Calculations using median instead maximum value.
-- Uses ffmpeg as backend (Supports most encodings).
+- Uses ffmpeg as backend (Supports most encodings and command line params).
 - Saves output as CSV.
 - Calculations are done considering only the luminance, as recommended by the ITU-T.
-- Suport ffmpeg parameters
+- Calcule some statistics about the SITI distribution along the video.
 - Ability to be called by the command line or imported by another script.